Save as PDF Button for Your Website

 Key Management Options

-- Create separate keys for each of your domains.
+- Create separate keys for unrelated domains and subdomains.

-- You can generate multiple keys per domain for various sections or teams.
+- You can generate multiple keys per site for various sections or teams.

 - Use separate keys for staging and production environments.